Lyman W. V. Kennon: Family life, honors and legacy

-Lyman Kennon was married to Anne Beecher Rice Kennon (1861–1945) who in 1929 described her life at her 50th graduation anniversary from high school in Hartford, Connecticut as follows:
+Lyman Kennon was married to Anne Beecher Rice Kennon (1861–1945), from Goshen, Connecticut and daughter of a military officer Maj.
+James Quackenbush Rice Sr. (1822–1864) who died in Virginia during the American Civil War.
+Anne Kennon in 1929 described her life at her 50th graduation anniversary from high school in Hartford, Connecticut as follows:

 I married a soldier, the late General Kennon, then the adventures began.
 With great energy, unusual ability and high purpose, one important detail succeeded another.
 For years I followed this valiant swiftly moving figure, Utah Indian reservations, North, South, East, West, Central America, Europe, Cuba, the Philippines, China, Japan, Korea, South America, Alaska, Hawaii, our Mexican border; circling again and yet again this round globe, the life of changing impressions and ideas.

 Lyman and Anne B. Rice Kennon had no children.
-She died on 5 August 1945 in Los Angeles, California and she was buried with her husband at Arlington National Cemetery, South Section site 2010.
+She died on August 5, 1945, in Los Angeles, California and she was buried with her husband at Arlington National Cemetery, South Section site 2010.